About

 Distribution of Funds

 When one of us comes up, we all come up.
 I believe in leaning into the strength of the entire community, and we can only do that when we all have access to the keys we need.
-Percentages from each sale go toward calligraphy scholarships and toward local funds for access to therapy and liquid assets supporting access to food and shelter.
+Each month, I donate a percentage of my gross profits to:

 In an effort to make learning and commissioning calligraphy more accessible, I’ve expanded payment options for my offerings.